vdclab/gene_presence_abscence/Readme.md

 The shape of the border can be changed using the `round_border` option in the `config/config.yaml` file:
 - if set to `True` the shape of the border will be round
-- if set to `False` the shape of the border will be straight
+- if set to `False` the shape of the border will be straight (Default setting)

 Here a comparison of the two behaviours: